ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 ## Conclusions

-1. To improve **precision** (making alerts less noisy), we can widen the *alert window* or increase the *error threshold*.
+1. To improve **precision** (make alerts less noisy), we can widen the *alert window* or increase the *error threshold*.
-2. To improve **sensitivity** (making sure we catch all significant errors), we can reduce our *error threshold*.
+2. To improve **sensitivity** (make sure we catch all significant errors), we can reduce our *error threshold*.
 Setting it to match our SLO rate gives us 100% sensitivity.
 3. To choose acceptable **detection times** we can look at *burn rates* and *error budgets*.
 By considering how long it takes to exhaust our error budget, and how much budget we're willing to use, we can choose an acceptable *alert window*.
 4. We can make use of *multiple alerting rules* for different severities.
-For non-urgent events, we can notify instead of paging to make life less stressful for on-call engineers.
+For non-urgent events, we can notify instead of paging.
+This can help make life less stressful for on-call engineers.
     - For low urgency:
       - Precision: lower
       - Sensitivity: higher